sdmay25-40/Hybrid-Relightable-3D-Gaussian-Rendering/README.md

 ## Prerequisites before use:
 ### Software Requirements:
 ```
+    Must have Python 3.10+
+    Must have the plyfile libary installed
+    Must have the ipython libary installed
+    Must have the torch libary installed

     Must have Unity installed on your computer.
-    Must have Python 3.10+
-    Must have the Colmap libary installed
+      This to generating the 3D Gaussians, rendering does not require this.

 ```
 ### Hardware Requirements:
 ```